Gunji Koizumi: Later life

 On 19 September 1954, the Budokwai moved to new, larger premises; shortly after this, Koizumi returned to Japan for the first time in 50 years.
 His sister, relatives, and a Kodokan delegation led by its president, Risei Kano (one of Jigoro Kano's sons), received him at the airport.
 The Kodokan treated him as an honoured guest.
 After his visit, Koizumi returned to the UK, and continued promoting judo, with visits to many UK locations (including Derby Judo Club in 1958).

-Koizumi wrote some books on judo, including Judo: The basic technical principles and exercises, supplemented with contest rules and grading syllabus (1958) and My study of Judo: The principles and the technical fundamentals (1960).
+He toured the UK on a meagre budget, and gratefully, and very graciously, accepted accommodation, in Normanton, Derby, (at the Secretary's, (Brian Swain), small terraced house).
+Koizumi wrote some books on Judo, including Judo: The basic technical principles and exercises, supplemented with contest rules and grading syllabus (1958) and My study of Judo: The principles and the technical fundamentals (1960).
 He continued teaching judo throughout the early 1960s.